 Ingredients

-- 12 thin slices of veal or beef top round (thinly sliced)
+- 4 thin large slices of veal or beef top round (thinly sliced)

-- 12 slices of Prosciutto di Parma* (if large slices cut in 1/2)
+- 4 slices of cooked ham or Prosciutto di Parma*

 Instructions

-- On a clean chopping board place 1 slice of beef or veal, on top place a slice of prosciutto and top with 1/2 – 1 tablespoon of aurgula, roll up meat and secure with a toothpick.
-Continue until all the meat is rolled.
+- On a clean chopping board place 1 slice of beef or veal, pound the meat, sprinkle with a little oregano or thyme, top with a slice of ham or prosciutto* and top with 4-5 cheese strips.

 Notes